-- While they had their fair share of volatility, stocks and bonds were positive for the quarter.
-Looking ahead, several key factors will continue to contribute to potential uncertainty and volatility. - Regardless of what the remainder of the year brings, proactive planning with a well-diversified portfolio that takes into consideration your risk tolerance and time horizon is still advised.
+While they had their fair share of volatility, stocks and bonds were positive for the quarter.
+Looking ahead, investors need to know there is uncertainty and that could continue equity market volatility.

-A long-term investing strategy can help you during periods of short-term fluctuations and staying the course for your financial goals is typically the best path.
+- Regardless of what the remainder or the year brings, proactive planning with a well-diversified portfolio that takes into consideration your risk tolerance and time horizon is still advised. - A long-term investing strategy can be helpful during periods of short-term fluctuations and staying the course for your financial goals is typically the best path.

-Several key factors will continue to contribute to uncertainty and volatility.
-Lately, a sizeable amount of the market's gains have followed talks about the deescalation of tariffs.
+Right now, there is still a lot of uncertainty and that could extend market volatility.
+Lately, a sizeable number of the market's gains have followed talks about the de-escalation of tariffs.
 Looming deadlines and lack of defined terms can keep economic uncertainty high not just for Americans, but globally.
 Other significant issues for equities, all of which we are monitoring, include:

-- As of the quarter's end, the economy has remained strong, but U.S. economic growth could slow down through the rest of this year due to tariffs and government spending reductions.
-As of this report, the labor market was still strong. - Inflationary pressures and results could rise during the near future due to reciprocal tariffs. - The Fed is still projecting to lower interest rates this year. - The "One Big Beautiful Bill Act" was signed into law on July 4, 2025.
-It is hoped that this bill will help jumpstart the economy, benefit Americans by saving on taxes, be a catalyst for job creation, increase domestic investment and improve our long-term economic growth outlook. - Global conflict remains.
+- As of the quarter's end, the economy has remained strong. - Inflationary pressures and results could rise during the near future due to reciprocal tariffs. - The Fed is still projecting to lower interest rates this year. - The "One Big Beautiful Bill Act" was signed into law on July 4th. - Global conflict remains.
 An escalation of the Isreal-Iran conflict could affect oil prices.
 In addition, the Russia-Ukraine war still continues.